Old Town Split might be one of the coolest Old Towns I’ve ever been to.

 I ended up staying at the perfectly located Split Hostel Booze & Snooze.

-It is centrally located and right next to the open square Narodni Trg(People’s Square), also known as Pjaca(pronounced as “Piazza”).
+It is centrally located and right next to the open square Narodni Trg(People’s Square).

 From Booze & Snooze it’s a 2 minute walk through some nearby alleys.

-The biggest attraction of Old Town Split would certainly have to be The Cathedral of St. Dominus and the Peristyle.
+The biggest attraction of Old Town Split would certainly be The Cathedral of St. Dominus and the Peristyle.

-Entering this square for the 1st time was one of the most jaw dropping areas of any city I’ve ever seen.
+Entering this square for the first time was one of the most jaw dropping areas of any city I’ve ever seen.

-The marble work and the rest of the architecture in this section of the palace is breathtaking.
+The marble work and architecture in this section of the palace is breathtaking.

-After soaking in your surroundings there you can head down the stairs towards the harbor.
+After soaking in your surroundings you can head down the stairs towards the harbor.

 Some of those areas can still be visited today.